Yiğit Hamza Mestoğlu

-Club career
+Professional career

 Early years with Bandırma

 Mestoğlu started playing basketball with Teksüt Bandırma's youth team Bandırma Kırmızı.

 UCAM Murcia (2019–2022)

 He transferred to UCAM Murcia with youth level for 2019–20 season.
 He played with the club's youth and senior level for three years.

 In the 2020–21 season he would alternate his participation in the junior team with the EBA League affiliate, averaging 8 points and 7.2 rebounds per game in his team's permanence phase.
 With the junior team, he played in the Spanish Club Championship in which he averaged 15.8 points, 7.2 rebounds and a PIR of 19.2.

 On 10 August 2021, the player is renewed by UCAM Murcia until 2026.
 During the 2021–22 season, he is part of UCAM Murcia B of the EBA League.
 On December 27, 2021, he made his debut in the Liga ACB in a match that would end with a 83–100 victory against CB Gran Canaria, in which Mestoğlu would play 42 seconds in which he would provide an assist.
 He played two match to play for the team in professional level.